 Key considerations include:

-• Experience with Types of Home Extensions: Different designs and structures require specific expertise.
+- Experience with Types of Home Extensions: Different designs and structures require specific expertise.
+A builder who previous clients have referred can often provide valuable proof of quality and satisfaction.

-• Understanding of Local Regulations: Compliance with building codes guarantees project legality.
+- Understanding of Local Regulations: Compliance with building codes guarantees project legality.
+Be sure to discuss any potential limitations or adjustments, especially if the property is leasehold or within a conservation area.

-• Cost Transparency: Understanding what the extension will cost upfront avoids surprises.
+- Cost Transparency: Understanding what the extension will cost upfront avoids surprises.
+It’s wise to prefer teams that offer clear breakdowns of labour, materials, and timelines—this can help reduce future hassle.

-• Insurance and Liability: Confirm that your existing insurance provider covers the construction phase.
+- Insurance and Liability: Confirm that your existing insurance provider covers the construction phase.
+Request written assurance from both your provider and your contractors regarding insulated materials, structural guarantees, and weatherproofing.

 How to Start Planning a Home Extension?